orjames/gameproject/readme.md

 --

 ## Starting Development
 On the Monday following the weekend planning, I laid out my plans for the week ahead and the steps I'd need to take to get there.
+I severly underestimated some tasks, but had a good start on my project already.

 Generating the board was my largest hurdle.
-Over the weekend I had completed the pseudocode to begin doing this, and laid out the logic.
+Over the weekend I had completed the pseudocode to begin doing this, thought I had the logic laid out, and had began writing the JS code.
 I set out using DOM manipulation to output the values generated on the board design I had come up with.

 By the end of the day Monday, I had the logic all ready to implement a game board, added a for loop and was able to generate a board full of values with what I thought were correct slot values to form a viable path to victory.
 It didn't take long to test out and find that there was at least one bug.